Global Supply Indicator

-- The green shaded area refers to low or minimal food insecurity.
+GREEN ALERT (LOW RISK): Green shaded area refers to low or minimal risk to food security.

-- When the risk indicator surpasses the yellow line, it shows that the demand is exceeding the forecasted supply at a concerning rate.
-This area is shaded yellow.
+AMBER ALERT (MEDIUM RISK): Above the yellow line and into the yellow shaded area shows that the demand is exceeding the forecasted supply at a concerning rate.

-- When the risk indicator surpasses the red line, it shows that the demand is exceeding the forecasted supply at an alarming rate.
+RED ALERT (HIGH RISK): Above the red line and into the red shaded area shows that the demand is exceeding the forecasted supply at an alarming rate.
 This may lead to high market prices and potentially serious food shortages in vulnerable regions.